mattermost/docs/source/help/apps/desktop-changelog.rst

 Release v4.3.0
 ----------------------------

-- **v4.3.2, release day TBD**
+- **4.3.3, release day TBD**
- - `CMD+Z` doesn't undo on the Mac desktop app. `MM-19198 <https://mattermost.atlassian.net/browse/MM-19198>`_
- - Users are unable to zoom in/out except on the first server tab. `MM-19032 <https://mattermost.atlassian.net/browse/MM-19032>`_
- - Right-click + "Copy" does not work in some instances. `MM-19324 <https://mattermost.atlassian.net/browse/MM-19324>`_
  - Unable to exit maximized Youtube videos using the close button if the app is running in full screen. `MM-19226 <https://mattermost.atlassian.net/browse/MM-19226>`_
- - Desktop notifications appear in sequence rather than stacking on Windows. `MM-19363 <https://mattermost.atlassian.net/browse/MM-19363>`_
  - Clicking on notifications when using the Windows MSI (Beta) doesn't focus the app or the channel that triggered the notification. `MM-19510 <https://mattermost.atlassian.net/browse/MM-19510>`_, `MM-19511 <https://mattermost.atlassian.net/browse/MM-19511>`_
+- **v4.3.2, release day TBD**
+ - Mattermost v4.3.0 contains a security fix. `Upgrading <http://docs.mattermost.com/administration/upgrade.html>`__ is highly recommended.
+Details will be posted on our `security updates page <https://about.mattermost.com/security-updates/>`__ 30 days after release as per the `Mattermost Responsible Disclosure Policy <https://www.mattermost.org/responsible-disclosure-policy/>`_.
+ - Fixed an issue where the app started into white screen after a system reboot on Windows. `MM-19649 <https://mattermost.atlassian.net/browse/MM-19649>`_
+ - Fixed an issue where `CMD+Z` didn't undo on the Mac desktop app. `MM-19198 <https://mattermost.atlassian.net/browse/MM-19198>`_
+ - Fixed an issue where users were unable to zoom in/out except on the first server tab. `MM-19032 <https://mattermost.atlassian.net/browse/MM-19032>`_
+ - Fixed an issue where right-click + "Copy" did not work in some instances. `MM-19324 <https://mattermost.atlassian.net/browse/MM-19324>`_
+ - Fixed an issue where email links in profile popovers didn't work. `MM-19596 <https://mattermost.atlassian.net/browse/MM-19596>`_
 - **v4.3.1, released 2019-10-22**
  - Fixed an issue where Mac desktop app was not notarized correctly for installing on MacOS Catalina. `MM-19555 <https://mattermost.atlassian.net/browse/MM-19555>`_
 - **v4.3.0, released 2019-10-17**